MEET MERGER’S TECHNICAL STAFF AND CONSULTANTS

 Don R. Rolfe, Mining Engineer, Vice President, Director

-Mr. Rolfe is a mine engineer with over forty years of mining industry experience.
+Mr. Rolfe is a mine engineer with over fifty years of mining industry experience.
 His career has included positions of Senior Mine Engineer, Chief Mine Engineer, Mine Foreman, Mine Superintendent and Mine Manager with several leading U.S. companies including Anaconda, Hecla, Union Carbide and Homestake.
 Rolfe has extensive knowledge of the mine planning and development process along with expertise related to the mining of various minerals including gold, silver, uranium, tungsten, phosphate, and bentonite clay.
+He holds B.S. degree in Mining Engineering from Montana School of Mines.

 Dan Nieuwsma, Consulting Laser Physicist